luosaidage/hello-world/README.md

-# hello-world
+# python
-this is test
+this is my learn process. and i'm a chineses. welcome my friend.